 4) Beyond the To Do List

 Hosted by Erik Fisher, Beyond the To Do List is an award-winning podcast with a variety of guests sharing their secrets to productivity and an effective work-life balance.
 It’s all about practicality - how to implement the theory of improving the way you work.
-According to Erik, one reason it’s so useful is because they don’t just discuss the successes, but also the struggles his guests had in becoming more productive and how they overcame those challenges.
+According to Erik, one reason it’s so useful is that they don’t just discuss the successes, but also the struggles his guests had in becoming more productive and how they overcame those challenges.

 5) TGIM (Thank God It’s Monday)